stevomatthews/Spoon-Knife/test-toc.md

 wishes to apply to the stream that it will be receiving.

 Once these values are exchanged via the extended handshake, an **effective latency** is established, which is always the maximum of the two.
+Note that latency is defined in a specified direction.
+In HSv5, a connection is bidirectional, and a separate latency is defined for each direction.

 The Initiator sends an `HSREQ` message, which declares the values on its side.
 The Responder calculates the maximum values between what it receives in the